KuldeepBijarniya/MallFeatures/README.md

 4. **Checkout:**
    - Users can proceed to checkout after reviewing their selected items.
-   - A bill is generated with user details, selected items, and payment information.
+   - A bill with user details, selected items, and payment information is generated.
    - The bill is displayed for the user.

 ### GUI Implementation (Python)